neiltheblue/octopio/README.md

 # Octopio

-Octoprint for the Orange Pi Zero - octoprint on a dirt cheap board, based on Armbian!
+Octoprint for the Orange Pi Zero - octoprint on a dirt cheap board, using on [Armbian](https://www.armbian.com/)!

 # Burn image